IndicoDataSolutions/indi-flask/README.md

 `git clone https://github.com/IndicoDataSolutions/indi-flask`

-then `cd indi-flask` and you're home.
-For those of you who use [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) (recommended), go ahead and run
+Then `cd indi-flask` and you're home.
+For those of you who use [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) (recommended), go ahead and create a the `venv` folder by running `virtualenv venv` and then activating by running:

 `source venv/bin/activate`

-then to get all the necessary python dependencies (only `Flask` and `indicoio` right now), run
+Then to get all the necessary python dependencies (only `Flask` and `indicoio` right now), run

 `pip install -r requirements.txt`